Margot Anand

-Margot Anand (born 27 July 1944) is a French author, teacher, seminar leader and public speaker.
+Margot Anand (born 27 July 1944) is a French writer, teacher, seminar leader and public speaker.
 She has written numerous books including The Art of Sexual Ecstasy; The Art of Everyday Ecstasy; and The Art of Sexual Magic.
 Her mother was Protestant, and her father was Russian Orthodox and she was raised in Orthodox religion.

 Margot (or "Margo") Anand (Sanskrit "Ananda"=Bliss) received her degree from the Sorbonne in Paris.
 She began her writing career as a journalist covering the American pop culture scene for French magazines, after which she retreated from public life for an extended period to study tantra and related disciplines.
 Osho Rajneesh was her tantra teacher when she learned it in India in the late 1970s.
 She began to teach tantra at Osho's ashram in Pune and subsequently became notable as one of the first teachers to introduce tantra and Neotantra to a broad public in Europe and the United States.
 She designed a practice called "SkyDancing Tantra" that is promoted as a tantric practice.

 Anand taught as adjunct faculty with Deepak Chopra at his seminars and conferences for several years and has taught at Dean Ornish's annual retreats for heart patients.